We uncovered 5 secret Amazon departments filled with amazing deals

 The most loyal Amazon shoppers out there undoubtedly know so many ins and outs of shopping at Amazon.
 But not even the savviest of shoppers will manage to discover all the different Amazon tricks out there that help you find great deals.
 The BGR Deals team does this for a living and we still learn new tips and tricks all the time.
 Amazon’s site is simply too massive for anyone to find through way through all the different nooks and crannies.
 But there are some tried and true tricks that hardcore bargain hunters always use.
 These particular secrets let them score great deals that you might not be aware of.
 However, you probably don’t even realize that there are several “secret” Amazon departments.
 In these sections, you can shop to find awesome hidden sales all the time.

 Now, we’re going to reveal some of our secrets.
 We’re also going to draw your attention to five lesser-known departments on Amazon’s site.
-Add these sections to your routine and you’ll find wonderfully deep discounts all the time.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
-List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+Add these sections to your routine and you’ll find wonderfully deep discounts all the time.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
+Price:Was $130, Now $87.99!
+Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 A few months ago, we found an article online that covered a few “secret” departments on Amazon.
 In those departments, you’re able to find great lesser-known deals.
 The article included three such departments.
 They’re all great places to go if you’re on the lookout for deep discounts, but there’s much more you need to know.